 As a result of this study and a similar study in Kenya, WHO decided to release PM+ as a public good.

 Multiple agencies are being trained in the use of the PM+ intervention.
-The PM+ manual will be translated into further languages for widespread uptake.
+The PM+ manual has now been published in 18 languages on the WHO website including English, Urdu, Kiswahili, Arabic, Chinese, Japanese and Spanish.

 Results of R2HC-supported Trial Suggest Effectiveness of a new WHO Psychological Intervention